DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 1. J. Ho, A. West.
 Field Inversion and Machine Learning for Turbulence Modelling Applied to Three-Dimensional Separated Flows.
 In: AIAA Aviation Forum, 2021.

 1. Ping He, Joaquim R. R. A. Martins.
 A hybrid time-spectral approach for aerodynamic optimization with unsteady flow.
 In: AIAA Scitech Forum, 2021. https://doi.org/10.2514/6.2021-0278

+1. O. Bidar.
+Towards statistical inference to improve turbulence RANS closures for multi-element aerofoils.
+MS Thesis, The University of Sheffield, 2020.

 1. Ping He, Charles A. Mader, Joaquim R.R.A.
 Martins, Kevin J. Maki.
 DAFoam: An open-source adjoint framework for multidisciplinary design optimization with OpenFOAM.
 AIAA Journal, 2020. https://doi.org/10.2514/1.J058853